defi-wonderland/handbook/sites/wonderland/docs/development/research/onboarding/knowledge-base/basics/game-theory.md

 ### **Applying Subgame Perfection**

-- If we analyze only the subgame starting from "Enter", Firm 2 should **choose Accommodate** because fighting is irrational,it hurts Firm 2 too.
+- If we analyze only the subgame starting from "Enter", Firm 2 should **choose Accommodate** because fighting is irrational; it hurts Firm 2 too.
 - Knowing this, Firm 1 should **ignore the threat of a price war** and confidently enter.

-The subgame perfect equilibrium is (Enter, Accomodate), eliminating the unrealistic thret of a price war.
+The subgame perfect equilibrium is (Enter, Accommodate), eliminating the unrealistic threat of a price war.

 :::tip
 The key here is that **SPE refines Nash equilibrium by ensuring strategies remain rational in every subgame**, removing "incredible threats".